EngineMachiner/mind-box/README.md

 ### Description

-Tool to debug and display prints in-game.
+Tool and library to debug and display prints in-game.
 For StepMania 5+.
 Check mind$box.lua for more.

 The log font ("_eurostile Outline") is originally from the Soundwaves theme.